Sewage transfer main project

 - Heavy vehicles – you may see heavy vehicles and construction related vehicles along the construction route and on local roads.

 - Vegetation – some vegetation along the route will be trimmed or removed (see more detail here).

 - Materials – at times there will be materials and equipment stored in areas along the construction route.

 - Noise – you may notice noise from construction activities during certain periods.

 A specialised contractor has been engaged to bore entirely underneath the Beechworth Historic Park using Horizontal Directional Drilling technology.

-The ‘long bore’ will commence at the base of the hill at the existing sewage treatment plant and emerge at Old Chiltern Road.
+The ‘long bore’ has commenced at the base of the hill at the existing sewage treatment plant and emerge at Old Chiltern Road.
 It will allow for a continuous segment of pipe underground, with ground works only occurring at either end.

-This change in alignment and construction method is a major win for the environment and is significantly safer for construction crews within this section of the project.
+This is a change in alignment and construction method based on original plans.
+It is a major win for the environment and is significantly safer for construction crews within this section of the project.